intrig/ict/multivector.md

 A multivector is a generic container that behaves just like a `std::vector` except its iterators also behave just like `std::vector`.
-And since `std::vector` is used in the underlying representation, we can make heirarchies that benefit from both cache friendly locality of reference and C++11 move semantics.
+And since `std::vector` is used in the underlying representation, we can make hierarchies that benefit from both cache friendly locality of reference and C++11 move semantics.

 * [multivector&lt;T&gt;](#multivector_struct)
 * [multivector&lt;T&gt;::cursor](#cursor)